husarion/panther-docker/README.md

 ```

 > [!NOTE]
-> If you have an NVIDIA GPU, it is worth changing the compos configuration from cpu-config to gpu-config.
+> If you have an NVIDIA GPU, it is worth changing the compose configuration from cpu-config to gpu-config.
 For this purpose, it is necessary to install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-With NVIDIA Container Toolkit installed following Docker compose file will be needed: [compose.simulation.yaml](./demo/compose.simulation.yaml).
+With NVIDIA Container Toolkit installed, modify following Docker compose file by replacing `*cpu-config` with `*gpu-config`: [compose.simulation.yaml](./demo/compose.simulation.yaml).